codespaces-contrib/codespaces-multi-dev-container-compose/README.md

 ## Using this sample

 1. Create a codespace from this repository from VS Code client locally (<kbd>F1</kbd> or <kbd>ctrl</kbd>+<kbd>shift</kbd>+<kbd>p</kbd>, select **Codesaces: Create New Codespace**, enter this repository)
-2. Copy `open-codespace-dev-container.sh` to your local machine.
+2. Copy `open-codespace-dev-container.sh` (macOS / Linux) or ``open-codespace-dev-container.ps1` and `open-codespace-dev-container.cmd` (Windows) to your local machine.
 3. Use the script to set up a connection to one of the sub-folders in this repository.
-For example:
+For example, on macOS / Linux:

     ```bash
     ./open-codespace-dev-container.sh container-1-src
+    ```

+    ... or on Windows:
+    ```powershell
+    .\open-codespace-dev-container.cmd container-1-src
     ```

 4. In the VS Code window that appears, click **Reopen in Container** when a notification appears.